 The modular design of the R&S EDS300 provides a high degree of flexibility to adapt it to the task at hand.
 An interrogator (R&S EDS-B2 option) with adjustable output power (-80 dBm to +30 dBm peak power) is available for RX measurements.
-An internal battery and a test antenna (R&S EDST-Z1 option) deliver maximum flexibility when carrying out field measurements.
 Measured data can be exported to a control system via remote control (LAN), or stored on a USB flash drive.